jacobdweightman/swiftsmith/README.md

 python3 -m swiftsmith YOUR_SEED_HERE >> randomprogram.swift
 ```

+## Metamorphic Testing With SwiftSmith

+Perhaps due to the limited set of supported language features, the generated programs were not good at revealing bugs in the Swift compiler (as of tag 0.0.1).
+In particular, in an experiment run on 75,214 programs, SwiftSmith detected 0 potential bugs in the compiler.
+This experiment was specifically looking for programs that would crash the compiler or produce different results between optimization levels.
+Even though this didn't reveal any bugs, it was, at least, a good test of SwiftSmith's robustness.

+An interesting adaptation of this approach is to compare a program against a transformed version of itself that should behave the same way.
+Such a semantics-preserving transformation is called a metamorphic relation (MR), and this testing approach is called metamorphic testing (MT).
+For instance, one possible MR is that, if `e` is an expression that occurs within a program, replacing `e` with `(e) + 0` yields an equivalent program.

 ## How it works

 SwiftSmith generates programs in three phases.
 The first phase takes a random walk on the productions of a context free grammar that describes the syntax of Swift.
 This is part of the program is largely based on the [official summary of the grammar](https://docs.swift.org/swift-book/ReferenceManual/zzSummaryOfTheGrammar.html).
 Ultimately, this phase produces an abstract syntax tree, where the leaves are strings or one of several token types.